Living On Campus

 A guest of the same gender as the host may be accommodated overnight in a student’s room if the guest is approved by the roommate(s) and officially registered with a resident assistant.
 Registered guests may stay a maximum of three nights at no charge.
 Ten dollars a night will be charged thereafter up to seven nights from the time of the guest’s arrival.
 A guest may not stay in housing for more than a total of seven days in any given semester.
 Children under the age of 12 are not allowed to stay as guests overnight in housing.
 Exceptions to the regulation can only be made by the Coordinator of Housing.
 All overnight guests must register with the Resident Assistant by no later than 7:00pm the evening of their stay.
 Failure to properly register a guest could result in sanctions for the resident host.
 On-campus residents are not considered guests, and as such are expected to reside in their assigned room unless given expressed permission from the Coordinator of Housing to stay in alternate accommodations.
 Cohabitation is not permitted.
 Violations of this regulation could result in conduct sanctions for the resident(s).
 Married resident guests must be approved by the Coordinator of Housing on a case-by case basis.

 Most clean, confined & well-behaved pets of reasonable size are welcome in housing as long as the following rules are adhered to:

-- All pets must be approved by the Dean of Students and by the roommate(s) by using the “Pet Approval Form”.
+- All pets must be approved by the Coordinator of Housing and by the roommate(s) by using the “Pet Approval Form”.